yuanbohan/clj-ldap/README.md

     (ldap/connect conn {:host {:port 8000}})

+## bind? [connection bind-dn password] [connection-pool bind-dn password]

+Usage:
+    (ldap/bind? conn "cn=dude,ou=people,dc=example,dc=com" "somepass")

+Performs a bind operation using the provided connection, bindDN and password.
+Returns true if successful.

+When an LDAP connection object is used as the connection argument the bind? function will attempt to change the identity of that connection to that of the provided DN.
+Subsequent operations on that connection will be done using the bound identity.

+If an LDAP connection pool object is passed as the connection argument the bind attempt will have no side-effects, leaving the state of the underlying connections unchanged.

 ## get [connection dn] [connection dn attributes]

 If successful, returns a map containing the entry for the given DN.